lwgray/python_excerises/README.md

     3. Save the dataframe to a shelve database.

     4. Calculate descriptive statistics for the sentiment score to summarize the reviewers' feelings about their experiences with this hotel.

+    5. Plot sentiment score distributions (ie Histogram)

 Extra Points:
 ------------
 If you were providing these results to the hotel, and they asked you what their sentiment scores should be compared to.